Insured-Retirement-Institute/.github/profile/readme.md

 ## Reporting security issues and bugs, and code of conduct

 Issues and bugs can be reported directly within the issues tab of each repository.
 See [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for technical governance of standards, data dictionary, and the [code of conduct](https://github.com/Insured-Retirement-Institute/Style-Guide/blob/main/CODE_OF_CONDUCT.md).
-Change requests should follow the standards governance workflow outlined on the [main page](https://github.com/Insured-Retirement-Institute).
+Change requests, both minor and major revisions should follow the standards governance workflow outlined on the [main page](https://github.com/Insured-Retirement-Institute).

 ## Versioning